snimpids/CPSC-635/README.md

 # CPSC-635
-Collection of codes for Computer Science 635
+Collection of code for Computer Science 635